 Wrong on Many Levels

-Right away let me tell you that "The Wrong Child" is one of those movies which shows almost its hand right from the word go with flashback scenes of some trauma followed by scenes of Andrew spying on Renee and Amy.
+Right away let me tell you that "The Wrong Child" is one of those movies which shows most of its hand right from the word go with flashback scenes of some trauma followed by scenes of Andrew spying on Renee and Amy.
 As such when he shows up at their home claiming to be Charles' illegitimate son you already know he is not what he seems and of course is someone who is probably seeking out some sort of revenge over some long held emotional issues.
-The only real question is it Charles or Renee who Andrew has some grudge against although considering Renee is the lead character it would be easy to suspect that maybe Andrew has a grudge against her or her wealthy family.
+The only real question is whether it is Charles or Renee who Andrew has some grudge against although considering Renee is the lead character it would be easy to suspect that maybe Andrew has a grudge against her or her wealthy family.

 What this all boils down to is that "The Wrong Child" is extremely weak for all sorts of reasons from a storyline which is routine to acting which is frequently poor.
 In truth I can't give you a single reason why you should watch this as there isn't one thing, one scene, or one line of dialogue which stood out for the right reasons.